This blog post was originally written by Azwandi Aris and published on July 31, 2019. It was last updated on October 5, 2020.

-You've just got out of a meeting.
-You’ve agreed to write a page about a new process your company wants to implement.
-You’ve been managing a long train of thoughts and ideas and have translated them into words, sentences, paragraphs… it's probably the most complete page you've ever written.
+You just left a meeting and agreed to write a content page about a new process your company will be implementing.
+You’ve taken complex thoughts and ideas and translated them into concise words, sentences, paragraphs… it's probably the most complete page you've ever written.
 After a couple of hours, you’ve managed to publish and share the link with everyone.
 You feel accomplished.

 You tell yourself you deserve a coffee break.
 But right after you move away from your desk, you notice a coworker looking at the page you’ve just written.
 They scroll down the page.
 All they do is stare at it for a few seconds.
 And then bam!
 They close the page.
 No interest shown.

 Your heart drops.
 You can’t help but think: “Why?!”

 35% of desktop users leave a page before scrolling down at all.
 And the most viewed area of the page is just above the fold.
 (Chartbeat)